Grand Vietnam parade 50 years after the fall of Saigon

 "I am proud of having contributed to liberating the south," said 75-year-old veteran Tran Van Truong who had travelled -- dressed in full military uniform -- from the capital Hanoi to see the parade.

-"But what's gone is gone, I have no hatred for those from the other side of the battle," Truong told AFP.
+"But what's gone is gone, I have no hatred for those from the other side of the battle," Truong told Agence France-Presse (AFP).
 "We should join hands to celebrate the end of the war."

-Around 13,000 people, including veterans, soldiers and ordinary members of the public, will march down Ho Chi Minh City's Le Duan Street, a major thoroughfare which leads to the Independence Palace.
+Around 13,000 people, including veterans, soldiers and members of the public, were to march down Ho Chi Minh City's Le Duan Street, a major thoroughfare which leads to the Independence Palace.

-For the first time, more than 300 soldiers from China, Laos and Cambodia will take part in the spectacle.
+For the first time, more than 300 soldiers from China, Laos and Cambodia were taking part in the spectacle.

 Only four years after the end of the Vietnam War, China itself invaded the country, only to be pushed back by Hanoi's troops.